-- 3. Principle of Ethics III.
-Individuals shall honor their responsibility to the public by providing accurate information in all communications. - a.
-Individuals shall not misrepresent their credentials, competence, education, training or experience. - b.
-Individuals shall not participate in professional activities that constitute a conflict of interest. - c.
-Individuals shall not misrepresent research and scholarly activities, services rendered or any information, or engage in any scheme or maneuver to defraud in connection with obtaining payment or reimbursement for services. - d.
-Individuals shall not make false statements regarding areas of practice, and shall complete all materials honestly and without omission. - 4.
-Principle of Ethics IV.
-Individuals shall honor their responsibilities and their relationships with colleagues and members of other professions and disciplines.
-Individuals shall maintain harmonious interprofessional and intraprofessional relationships and accept the standards delineated for assistants. - a.
+- a.
 Individuals' statements to colleagues about services, research, or products shall adhere to prevailing standards and contain no misrepresentations. - b.
 Individuals shall not engage in dishonesty, negligence, fraud, deceit, or misrepresentation. - c.
 Applicants for licensure and individuals making disclosures shall not make false statements and shall complete all application and disclosure materials honestly and without omission. - d.
 Individuals shall not engage in any form of harassment, power abuse, or sexual harassment, or any other form of conduct that adversely reflects on service delivery or on the individual's fitness to serve persons. - e.
 Individuals shall not engage in sexual activity with a patient/client or research participant. - f.
 Individuals shall assign credit only to those who have contributed to a publication, presentation, protocol, process, or product.
 Credit shall be assigned in proportion to the contribution and only with the contributor's consent. - g.
-Individuals shall not engage in plagiarism and shall reference the source when using other persons' ideas, research, presentations, or products in written, oral, or any other media presentation or summary.
+Individuals shall not engage in plagiarism and shall reference the source when using other persons' ideas, research, presentations, or products in written, oral, or any other media presentation or summary. - h.

-- h.
 Individuals shall not discriminate in their relationships with colleagues and members of other professions and disciplines on the basis of race, ethnicity, citizenship, sex, gender identity/gender expression, sexual orientation, age, religion, national origin, disability, culture, language or dialect. - i.
-Individuals shall comply with local, state, and federal laws and regulations applicable to practice and research. - j.
+Individuals shall comply with local, state, and federal laws and regulations applicable to practice and research. - A. The code of ethics of the Louisiana Board of Examiners for Speech Language Pathology and Audiology specifies professional standards that allow for the proper discharge of professionals' responsibilities to those served and that protect the integrity of the profession. - B. Any action that violates the spirit and purpose of this code shall be considered unethical.
+Failure to specify any particular responsibility or practice in this code of ethics shall not be construed as denial of the existence of such responsibilities or practices. - C. Principles of ethics form the underlying moral basis for the code of ethics.
+Individuals shall observe these principles as affirmative obligations under all conditions of professional activity. - D. Rules of ethics are specific statements of minimally acceptable professional conduct or of prohibitions and are applicable to all individuals. - E. Rules of Ethics for Audiology, Provisional Audiology, Speech Language Pathology, Provisional Speech Language

+- j.
 Individuals shall inform the board of any violations of the practice act or the Rules and Regulations including the Code of Ethics. - k.
 Individuals shall cooperate fully with the board on matters of professional conduct relative to the practice act or the Rules and Regulations including the Code of Ethics, and shall not make false statements of fact or withhold relevant facts necessary to fairly adjudicate complaints. - l.
 Individuals who have been publicly sanctioned or denied a license or a professional credential by any professional association, professional licensing authority or board, or other professional regulatory body shall self-report by notifying the Board in writing within thirty (30) days of the final action or disposition.
 Such written notification shall consist of a certified copy of the final action, sanction, or disposition. - m.
 Individuals who have been convicted, been found guilty, or entered a plea of nolo contendere to any misdemeanor involving dishonesty, physical harm or the threat of physical harm to the person or property of another, or any felony, shall self-report by notifying the Board in writing within thirty (30) days of the conviction, plea, or finding of guilt.
 Such written notification shall consist of a certified copy of the conviction, plea, nolo contendere record, or minute/docket entry.